miguelrasteiro/IMU_dataset/README.md

 All sensors signals were sampled at 100 Hz and interfaced to a PC via a custom wireless protocol between two MRF24J40 Microchip modules.

-Both signals were sincronized in matlab time.
+Both signals were synchronized in matlab time.

 The tests were performed over 4 different paths at 6 different velocities with 8 different sensors.
 Run TestScript.m for more details.

 6 different velocities:
-- 150  mm/s aka safe mode
+- 150  mm/s (safe mode)
 - 300  mm/s
 - 500  mm/s
 - 800  mm/s